UniMath/agda-unimath/src/elementary-number-theory/closed-intervals-rational-numbers.lagda.md

 ## Idea

-An interval in the rational numbers is a
+A closed interval in the rational numbers is a
 [closed interval](order-theory.closed-intervals-posets.md) in the [poset](elementary-number-theory.inequality-rational-numbers.md) of
 [rational numbers](elementary-number-theory.rational-numbers.md).